RWS/Sdl-studio-powershell-toolkit/README.md

 ==================

 ## Introduction
-The SDL PowerShell Toolkit allows to script the [Project Automation API](http://producthelp.sdl.com/SDK/ProjectAutomationApi/3.0/html/b986e77a-82d2-4049-8610-5159c55fddd3.htm) that is available with SDL Trados Studio Professional.
-In order to use the Project Automation API via the SDL PowerShell Toolkit , a Professional license for SDL Trados Studio is required.
+The Trados Powershell Toolkit allows to script the [Project Automation API](http://producthelp.sdl.com/SDK/ProjectAutomationApi/3.0/html/b986e77a-82d2-4049-8610-5159c55fddd3.htm) that is available with Trados Studio Professional.
+In order to use the Project Automation API via the Trados PowerShell Toolkit , a Professional license for Trados Studio is required.
 PowerShell 2.0 comes pre-installed on Windows 7.
 On Windows XP, you may need to manually install PowerShell if it is not already installed.

 ## Structure